On the Distributed Complexity of Large-Scale Graph Computations: Upper Bounds

 Clearly, by the random proxy assignment, each machine receives only $\tilde{O}(m/k)$ messages.
 We next argue that each machine is responsible for designating only $\tilde{O}(m/k)$ edges w.h.p.
 Then, by Lemma~\ref{lem:direct-routing}, the time to send all the designation messages is $\tilde{O}(m/k^2)$ rounds.

 For the sake of the analysis, we partition the non-isolated nodes of the input graph into $\log n$ sets, based on their degree: the $i$-th set contains all the nodes whose degree is in $[\Delta/2^i, \Delta/2^{i+1})$, $0 \leq i \leq \log n - 1$.
 We now focus on the number of messages sent by some machine $M$.
 By a standard Chernoff bound, a node $v_i$ with degree $d_i$ in the $i$-th set has $\tilde{O}(d_i/k)$ neighbors in $M$ w.h.p.
 If $n_i$ is number of nodes in the $i$-th set, then the total number of neighbors (and hence messages) that $M$ will send with respect to nodes in this set is $\tilde{O}(n_id_i/k)$ w.h.p.
 Summing over all the $\log n$ sets we have that the total number of messages sent by $M$ is $\sum_{i=0}^{\log n - 1} \tilde{O}(n_id_i/k) = \tilde{O}(m/k)$ w.h.p.\ (via the union bound).
-Applying union bound over all the machines, we have that the same bound holds for every machine.
+Applying the union bound over all the machines, we have that the same bound holds for every machine.

 The above argument does not take into account the messages sent by a machine initially to request designation of an edge.
 A machine needs one round (to broadcast to all the other machines) to request such a designation.
-If any machine $M$ sends $f \geq k \polylog n$ requests, that means that it has $f$ nodes with degree at least $2k \log n$.
+If some machine $M$ sends $f \geq k \polylog n$ requests, then $M$ must have $f$ nodes with degree at least $2k \log n$.
 By the RVP, this implies that with high probability the total number of nodes with degree at least $2k \log n$ is at least $\Omega(fk)$.
 Hence the number of edges in the graph is $m = \tilde{\Omega}(fk^2)$.
 Therefore the number of rounds needed for broadcast, $\tilde{O}(f)$, is subsumed by $\tilde O(m/k^{5/3})$.